 There are three different courses of study within the English Major:

 - The English Major with Literature Concentration.
-This option includes a solid overview of classical, British, and American literature and allows for individual choices within a range of categories from period courses, figure courses, and special topics.
+This option includes a solid overview of classical, British, American, and world literature and allows for individual choices within a range of categories: historical context, genre, author, and exploration.
 All students take a senior seminar, which focuses on the interrelationship of literature and theory from a Christian perspective.
 Minimum of 40 hours.

 - The English Major with Writing Concentration.
-This option includes 24 hours in literature and a focused 16 hours in upper division writing courses, including options in creative writing, creative non-fiction, poetry, fiction, plus a range of varied courses under the special topics heading.
+This option builds on the foundational course by including 12 hours in literature (chosen from historical context and deeper focus courses) and 16 hours chosen from a wide variety of writing courses, including options in creative writing, creative non-fiction, poetry, fiction, plus a range of varied courses under the special topics heading.
 Students in this concentration take a specialized senior seminar which focuses on the interrelationship between writing and the Christian faith.
 As a part of the senior seminar, students will complete a portfolio of their own writing.
 Minimum of 40 hours.

 - The English Major with Teaching Concentration.
-This option provides a clearly-articulated curriculum leading to state certification in teaching English.
-Students take a specialized set of courses in both English and education.
-As a part of the program, students enroll in courses in English teaching methods and in the methods and pedagogy of teaching writing.
+This option builds on the foundational courses with courses designed to lead to state certification in teaching English.
+In addition to choosing courses from historical context and deeper focus, students also enroll in courses designed specifically for teacher candidates: Young Adult Literature, Middle School and High School Methods, and Teaching Writing.
 All candidates for this program spend time in the schools observing, doing a methods practicum, and student teaching.
-Minimum of 40 hours in English courses, plus meeting all of the requirements through the Education Department for a Secondary Education certification.
+Minimum of 40 hours in English courses, plus meeting all of the requirements through the Education Department for Secondary Education certification.